 – Turn off your Facebook & other notifications on your phone.

-– Organize your email.
+– Organise your email.

 Turn your email box on only 2 or 3 hours per day.
 Try as well to add some filters to those spam emails.
 Working offline, will be so beneficial to you, you wouldn’t be interrupted every 5 second by an email.
 I answer emails in the morning and end of the day.
 I am more productive during the day and less distracted so less stressed, trust me it works, you won’t missed the ‘super important email’.

 – Try shutting off the Wi-Fi for 30 minutes or more.

 With a simple mouse click witch off your Wi-Fi connection and you will realise how suddenly your computer is quiet, and you can finally work on your project with a focused mind.
 Please note you have to switch off the Wi-Fi on your smartphone in same time otherwise you are cheating (laughs).